 Function

-The maintenance standing committee has two defined functions: capture and resolution of issues with approved standards, and revision of standards
+The maintenance standing committee has the following defined functions:

 Capture and Resolution of issues with approved standards

 The Maintenance Standing Committee (SCmaintenance) is chartered to capture issues such as corrigenda, requests for clarification for approved standards and the 802.15 Operations Manual.
 Submissions to this committee shall only be for standards that have been approved by the IEEE SA.